badgersky/dotnet_programming_course/SpaceFleetAPI/README.md

 ## Space Fleet Rest API

 #### How to run?
+ - Open command line,
- - Clone repository with "git clone [repository url]",
+ - Clone repository with "git clone \<repository url>" command,
  - Open project in Jet Brains Rider or Visual Studio,
- - Open console and type "dotnet run" - the project should build and dependencies install,
+ - Open console in IDE and type "dotnet run" - dependencies should install and project should build,
  - Enter favorite browser and go to localhost:42069/swagger/index.html to test it out.

 #### What is this API?